What is the Faculty Field Tour?

-The UW Faculty Field Tour is a five-day immersive tour of the state of Washington.
-It’s designed for faculty members who are new to the state and to the university.
-The 2017 tour is scheduled for June 12–16.
+The UW Faculty Field Tour is a five-day immersive tour of the state of Washington, designed for faculty members who are new to the state and to the University.

 Covering roughly 1,000 miles, the tour takes you from Washington’s west side over its towering mountains and through its agricultural heartland.
 The Faculty Field Tour is a unique opportunity to meet other new faculty from various disciplines and campuses, learn about the communities that UW students come from and talk one-on-one with University leaders.

 Visit the state Capitol to converse with Washington’s elected officials, some of whom are UW alumni.

 Explore gorgeous scenery as you learn about the active volcano’s explosive influence throughout history.